ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-quic-h3-datagram.md

 allocation carries separate namespaces to avoid requiring synchronization.

+# The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}

+Implementations of HTTP/3 that support this mechanism can indicate that to their peer by sending the H3_DATAGRAM SETTINGS parameter with a value of 1.
+The value of the H3_DATAGRAM SETTINGS parameter MUST be either 0 or 1.
+A value of 0 indicates that this mechanism is not supported.
+An endpoint that receives the H3_DATAGRAM SETTINGS parameter with a value that is neither 0 or 1 MUST terminate the connection with error H3_SETTINGS_ERROR.

+And endpoint that sends the H3_DATAGRAM SETTINGS parameter with a value of 1 MUST send the max_datagram_frame_size QUIC Transport Parameter {{DGRAM}}.
+An endpoint that receives the H3_DATAGRAM SETTINGS parameter with a value of 1 on a QUIC connection that did not also receive the max_datagram_frame_size QUIC Transport Parameter MUST terminate the connection with error H3_SETTINGS_ERROR.

+When clients use 0-RTT, they MAY store the value of the server's H3_DATAGRAM SETTINGS parameter.
+Doing so allows the client to use HTTP/3 datagrams in 0-RTT packets.
+When servers decide to accept 0-RTT data, they MUST send a H3_DATAGRAM SETTINGS parameter greater or equal to the value they sent to the client in the connection where they sent them the NewSessionTicket message.
+If a client stores the value of the H3_DATAGRAM SETTINGS parameter with their 0-RTT state, they MUST validate that the new value of the H3_DATAGRAM SETTINGS parameter sent by the server in the handshake is greater or equal to the stored value; if not, the client MUST terminate the connection with error H3_SETTINGS_ERROR.

 # Security Considerations {#security}

 This document currently does not have additional security considerations beyond